UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 Now visit [http://localhost:4000/python/README.html](http://localhost:4000/python/README.html).
 The triple dash header tells Jekyll to process the markdown file and render it as an HTML page.

 ![Python README.html]({{ site.baseurl }}/images/github_pages_non_rubyist/python_readme_html.png)

+Some characters may not render properly, but they'll display properly by the time we're finished styling the page.

 ### Using a layout